Multiple-choice questions are deservingly popular — because they are easy to create, administer, and analyze.

-This blog post will serve as a comprehensive guide for everything multiple-choice questions.
-We’ll:
+This blog post will serve as a comprehensive guide for multiple-choice questions, examples, types and some FAQs.

 Simply put, multiple choice questions are those questions that are posed alongside a selection of possible answers.
 Typically, three to five options are given alongside for the respondents to choose from.